Fenrir7734/Memer/README.md

 ```
 "imgur_refresh_force": false,
 ```
 Due to rate limit which Imgur imposes on free accounts, application during startup will conduct check to determinate if there is a possibility that Imgur rate limit will be hit.
-So, basically if you set too high value for `guild_max_active_imgur_tags` property combined with too low value for `imgur_refresh` property, application will throw `BotInvalidSettingsException` and starting bot will fail.
-If you set `true` value for this property this check will be omitted.
+So, basically if you set too many `imgur_tags` combined with too low value for `imgur_refresh` property, application will throw `BotInvalidSettingsException` and starting bot will fail.
+If you wish to omit this check, change value of this property to `true`.
 Formula for calculating if rate limit may be hit:
 ```
-(44640 / imgur_refresh) * guild_max_active_imgur_tags
+(44640 / imgur_refresh) * count(imgur_tags)
 ```
 Result should be rounded up.